Sunday, April 21, 2013

 Carol Marrs Phipps, author of Good Sister, Bad Sister

-The Audubon Caper is a hair-raising, eye-opening story that you simply won't want to miss, particularly if you desire an inside glimpse into how one of our intelligence agencies conducts some of its covert operations.
+The Audubon Caper is a hair-raising, eye-opening story you won't want to miss, particularly if you want to glimpse how one of our intelligence agencies conducts its covert operations.

 I have read this book and can happily recommend it.
 A thoroughly enjoyable story told with conviction and expertise.